Everyone makes it very clear that babies are expensive.

 Having a decent amount of short (x3-4) and long (x3-4) sleeve onesies, and a decent amount of gowns (x2-3) and zip up pajamas (x2-3) is necessary, just don’t purchase too many cute newborn outfits, 2 is more than enough.

-And frankly, I was terrified to even attempt to put on any shoes, newborns are so fragile!
+In my case, I was terrified to even attempt to put on any shoes, newborns are so fragile!

 - Blankets and Stuffed Animals